Schedule Your Tour Today

 Because our shelter is a busy place, we request that you schedule a tour at least two weeks in advance.
 Please contact Alexis King, Community Outreach Coordinator at +1 (413) 447-7878 , ext.
 137 or email her.

 How Much Does It Cost for a Shelter Tour?

 Tours of the shelter are always free.
 However, we appreciate donations from our Wish List.
 In fact, doing a food or supply collection before your visit is a great way to generate excitement and interest in your group as well as help the shelter animals.
-We also invite groups to make a list of questions before coming to the shelter as a way to prepare for coming to BHS.
+We also invite groups to make a list of questions before coming to the shelter as a way to prepare for coming to Berkshire Humane Society.

 Good Things to Know Before Your Tour

 Click here to read about Tour Etiquette at the shelter and make your visit the best possible experience.